 Well, my dear readers, the WHO knows it all.
 There are more “pure alcohol” alcoholics in eighteen other countries.
 In 2016, Poland came in nineteenth place.
 I’m breaking your hearts, aren’t I?

 The winter of 2007-08 set in early in Kraków.
-I wrote about that in this post.
+I wrote about that in this post about my time living and working in Kraków.

-Anyway, when I recall my guitar-playing busking adventures on Grodzka Street, I fondly remember the phenomenon of the public drunk.
+Anyway, I fondly recall the phenomenon of the public drunk during my guitar-playing busking adventures on Grodzka Street.
 Night after night, the same old lashed individuals were staggering around the Old Town.

 Westerners who see such drunken charades might conclude that the vast majority of Poles do the same.
 Hence, the formation of the stereotype “Poland is a nation of half-cut vodka-swilling individuals”.